-- supervise use of hand sanitiser use, given risks around ingestion.
-Small children and those with complex needs should continue to be helped to clean their hands properly.
-Skin friendly skin cleaning wipes can be used as an alternative
+- supervise use of hand sanitiser, given risks around ingestion.
+Young children and those with complex needs should continue to be helped to clean their hands properly - skin friendly cleaning wipes can be used as an alternative

 The ‘catch it, bin it, kill it’ approach continues to be very important, so settings must ensure they have enough tissues and bins available in the setting to support children and staff to implement this routine.
+Dispose of tissues into a disposable rubbish bag and immediately clean hands with soap and water or use a hand sanitiser.
 As with hand cleaning, settings must ensure younger children are helped to get this right, and all children understand that this is now part of how the setting operates.

-- in line with the risk assessment and timetabling of the day, putting in place a cleaning schedule that ensures cleaning is generally enhanced and includes:
+In line with the risk assessment and timetabling of the day, put in place and maintain a cleaning schedule that ensures cleaning is generally enhanced and includes: